ahmadjamalkta/inet-showcases/routing/manet/doc/index.rst

 through ``node9`` and ``node11``.

 Note that the reply packet didn't get back on the same route as the request packet.
-Also, it might happen that a packet is not routed to a closer neighbor because the sender doesn't yet know about it (and its position).
+Also, a packet is might not be routed to a closer neighbor because the sender doesn't yet know about it (and its position).

-Also, note that there are no IP routes, the ``ipv4`` module routing tables are empty.
+Also, note that there are no IP routes; the ``ipv4`` module routing tables are empty.
 Instead, :ned:`Gpsr` maintains the positions of the nodes in communication range (those that a beacon was received from) and uses that for routing decisions.
 Here is ``node12``'s neighbor position